 Remember this is YOUR organization.
 IGMA is the ONLY organization dedicated to GTA MUTA methodology and your help is needed.
-Currently, there is a Secretary position open on the Board of Directors.
-The meetings are once a month.
-The conference, membership, and SoBP committees are looking for members to assist.
+Meetings are once a month.
+The conference, membership, social media and SoBP committees are looking for members to assist.
 The current tasks are monumental for just two or three people.
 If you are interested in trans health, Erik Simon, the trans health committee Chair is conducting innovative work in the field.
 IGMA also needs people skilled in statistics to assist with scholarly research; people skilled in marketing and fundraising.
 If you are talented in these areas or have a passion of your own, please consider offering an hour out of your busy schedule each month to make magic happen within this organization, and please consider joining the organization.
-Email email@example.com for more information.
+Email firstname.lastname@example.org for more information.

 As always, the Board of the International GTA MUTA Association thanks each and every one of you for the exceptional work you are doing in the field.

 Want to sponsor this conference?
 The fee for our corporate sponsors is just $500 and it includes unlimited attendance for your GTAs and MUTAs.
 We will advertise your program on our website and in our program book.
 This is an unbelievable deal and provides 3 full days of content for all of the instructors in your program.
 Click here to become a sponsor of our 4th annual conference.

 IGMA – Improving worldwide healthcare with the highest standards of patient-centered training

 Our Mission: To provide professional support, information, research, networking opportunities and a gold standard in the promotion of patient-centered methodologies and patient empowerment models to the international community of professionals working in the field of GTA/MUTA training.